"Look, I'm sorry. I didn't think they'd be right outside the door!"

 "Yeah.
 I can share them with you.
 Let me just find the page...."

 June shuffled closer to him as Blake flipped through the notebook pages.
 Together, they read through the various passages of handwritten notes.
 Blake's handwriting must have been decent enough, because he heard no complaints from June.
-He occasionally observed her squinting at some words, as if contemplating their meaning, but then would continue onto the next section after a few more seconds of thought.
+He occasionally observed her squinting at some words, as if contemplating their meaning, but then would continue onto the next section after a few more seconds of thought, twiddling with her rosary every now and again.
 She also leaned forward to grab small bunches of grapes.
 He did also, but less often.

 It must have been ten minutes.
 Or twenty.
 Maybe thirty?
 Blake couldn't really tell, but they read through the notes for some time.
 For half of it, he focused on the notebook.
 But the rest of the time his mind wandered.
 He would think about his mom, the park, the scythe....it was difficult to commit his thoughts to any one thing.
 And it hadn't gotten dark outside yet, not even close.
 How much longer did he have to wait before he could actually do something about his situation?